Johnny O'Brien

-John Thomas O'Brien (born December 11, 1930) is a former backup second baseman and pitcher in Major League Baseball who played for the Pittsburgh Pirates (1953, 1955–58), St. Louis Cardinals (1958) and Milwaukee Braves (1959).
+John Thomas O'Brien (December 11, 1930 – June 13, 2025) was an American second baseman and pitcher in Major League Baseball who played for the Pittsburgh Pirates (1953, 1955–58), St. Louis Cardinals (1958) and Milwaukee Braves (1959).
 O'Brien batted and threw right-handed.
 His twin brother, Eddie, was also a major league infielder.
+In college, O'Brien was an All-American basketball player for Seattle University.

+Early life

-O'Brien attended Saint Mary's High School in South Amboy, now Cardinal McCarrick High School, where he has been inducted into the school's sports hall of fame.
+O'Brien attended Saint Mary's High School in South Amboy (since renamed as Cardinal McCarrick High School), where he had been inducted into the school's sports hall of fame.
+After high school, he and his brother, Eddie, tried out for the basketball team at Seton Hall University but were rejected and went to work in a toilet factory.
+While playing in a national semiprofessional baseball tournament, they caught the attention of an opposing first baseman, Al Brightman, who coached basketball and baseball at Seattle University.